 Reporting is typically done over the entire project at frequent intervals.
 The reporting frequency is negotiated between stakeholders, sponsors, and the project team.
 In general, project reporting helps to control stakeholder perceptions.
 This also specifies the project’s duration, time, and budget status.

 Project reports are important resources for project managers and stakeholders alike.
 This offers many advantages.
 Via these reports, all those concerned will monitor the project’s current progress and measure it against the original schedule.

 They will recognise threats, and develop appropriate steps.
 Reports make it much easier for us to see costs and more easily control the budget.
 It also improves awareness in all areas of the project like team results.
 Etc.

 The project manager would be more in charge with better input from reports to respond on success, stagnation, team results, or quality of work.
-Reports of the project are a source for information.
+Reports of the project are a source of information.

 With adequate knowledge, those concerned will simply stop what doesn’t work, start with what works and consider checking the rest.
-Lastly, reporting is indeed a process which demands completeness and accuracy.
-It encourages thoroughness, and ensures coverage of all dimensions of the project.
+Lastly, reporting is indeed a process that demands completeness and accuracy.
+It encourages thoroughness and ensures coverage of all dimensions of the project.

 Project reports take several forms however the status report is by far the most important one.

 The status report is a critical project report, providing details on the performance of the project.
 Performance is especially quantified and comes with information.
 Project managers should take rational decisions and explanations with sound evidence to make adjustments to the project plan.

 The regular flow of knowledge from status reports helps executives to easily interact with their stakeholders.
 Holding everyone in the loop thus creates trust and builds faith within the project team.